 Designing for a parent who is enrolling their Year 7 child for the first time

-Given that for this example, Moving into High School enrollment application, parents normally either complete this once, depending on how many children they have.
+Given that for this example, Moving into High School enrollment application, parents would complete this once, depending on how many children they have.
 In 2022, we had over 15,000 Moving into Year 7 applications.
 With this number increasing over the next few years, I needed to improve the High School enrolment page to visually highlight and/or guide the parent to understand the process they go through.

 These interfaces included: